-On May 29, 2020, the Company completed the Offering.
+On May 29, 2020, the Company completed a non-brokered private placement (the "Offering").
 In connection with the closing of the Offering, the Company issued an aggregate of 2,773,659 Shares at a price of \$0.15 per Share for gross proceeds of \$416,049.
 The Company paid aggregate finder's fees of \$26,873 and issued 173,156 Finder's Warrants in connection with subscriptions from subscribers introduced to the Offering by the finders.
 Each Finder's Warrant is exercisable to acquire one Share in the capital of the Company at an exercise price of \$0.15 per Share until May 29, 2021, which is 12 months from the date of issuance.
 The fair value of \$14,282 for the Finder's warrants was estimated at the grant date using the Black-Scholes Option Pricing Model.